splunk/observability-workshop/content/en/imt/docs/initial-setup.md

 ## 2. SSH (Mac OS/Linux)

-Most attendees will be able to connect to the workshop by using SSH from their Mac or Linux device.
+Most attendees will be able to connect to the workshop by using SSH from their Mac or Linux device, or on Windows 10 and above.

 To use SSH, open a terminal on your system and type `ssh ubuntu@x.x.x.x` (replacing x.x.x.x with the IP address found in Step #1).